Submitty/submitty.github.io/_docs/instructor/peer_grading.md

 These options are accessible on the instructor web interface.

 ![](/images/peer_grading/peer_matrix_options.png)
-* **All Grade All** option sets the peer matrix to enable students grading all other students in a class.
+* **All Grade All** option sets the peer matrix such that each student grades every other student in a class.

 * **Restrict to Registration** restricts the peer grading assignments to each registration section which means only students in a registration section will be grading each other.